bioinform/somaticseq/utilities/dockered_pipelines/bamSimulator/README.md

-<b>Dockerized *in silico* somatic mutation spike in pipeline to generate training data set with ground truths</b>
+### Dockerized *in silico* somatic mutation spike in pipeline to generate training data set with ground truths
 * This pipeline is used to spike in *in silico* somatic mutations into existing BAM files in order to create a training set for somatic mutations.
 * After the *in silico* data are generated, you can use the [somatic mutation pipeline](..) on the training data to generate the SomaticSeq classifiers.
 * Classifiers built on training data work if the training data is similar to the data you want to predict.
 Ideally, the training data are sequenced on the same platform, same sample prep, and similar depth of coverage as the data of interest.